 The Equator Principles exist already since 2003.
 Banco de Crédito del Perú (BCP) adopted the Equator Principles in 2013.

 Reporting on the Equator Principles

-Banco de Crédito del Perú (BCP) reports annually on their implementation of the Equator Principles.
-The 2014 report can be found here.
+Banco de Crédito del Perú (BCP) must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.

 Banco de Crédito del Perú (BCP) is involved in financing the following Equator Principles projects that BankTrack considers controversial.